Anthropology

 This course examines how everyday language use is constituted by cultural ideas about gender, sexuality, power, and identity.
 Students will analyze various theoretical frameworks through ethnographic case studies from Mexico, Malagasy, Senegal, Hungary, Nepal, and the United States.
 We will focus on issues such as prestige, politeness, inequality and hierarchy, language shift, multilingualism, code-switching, and literacy.
 Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

-Attributes: ASSC, INST, ISIN, LING, WGSS.
+Attributes: ANLA, ASSC, INST, ISIN, LING, WGSS.

 ANTH 3771.
 Pyramids, Gods, and Mummies.
 (4 Credits)